Skip to main content

 Brieff

-The project is a call to recover and expand this practice and this archive, as far as possible; our frame relies on anecdotes of women who were born between 1900 and 1930 and who lived through the first half of the 20th century.
-We believe that their stories provide an appropriate lens through which to understand many of the issues that still haunt us today.
+The project is a call to recover and expand this practice (sharing our family stories), and this archive, as far as possible; our frame relies on anecdotes of women who were born between 1900 and 1930 and who lived through the first half of the 20th century.
+We believe that their stories provide an appropriate lens through which to understand many of the issues that haunt us today.
 They are written in the first person to preserve the intimacy within, even though their reflections seem to us universal.

 Description

 Within the project, we allow each story to have its own space, to follow its own path.
-We believe that it is in the silences that separate one story from the next that the necessary void is created for relationships to manifest, and the possibility of drawing temporal meanings is created.

 Ana